 Microbreweries have really popped up all over the UK in the last few years and Leeds has some you should add to your list.
 Many of the breweries will hold tours and tasting.
 Some of the most established ones are Leeds Brewery, Northern Monk and North Brewing Company.

-Step back into medieval times with York’s winding cobbled streets, magnificent cathedral and surrounded by stone walls.
+Step back into medieval times with York’s winding cobbled streets, magnificent cathedral and stone walls surrounding the city.
 The best thing about York is that everything is within walking distance so it gives you a break from all that driving.

 Things to add to your list include: